 In this example, you can see that the “Municipality” is listed as “Unincorporated”.
 This means that the county is the governing authority with the right to file any code violations on the property.
 The county is also the municipality that will administer permits.
 Typically, the utilities may also come from this authority, but not always.

-Due to annexation and vast suburban sprawl, it’s possible for a property to be within one jurisdiction on the property appraiser card but serviced by another municipality close by like a town, city, or even a Community Development District or water district managed by another public entity.
+Due to annexation and vast suburban sprawl, it’s possible for a property to be within one jurisdiction on the property appraiser card but serviced by another municipality close by, like a town, city, or even a Community Development District or water district managed by another public entity.

 Step Two: Confirm utilities

 Water, sewer, and other utility services on a property may or may not be managed by the same entity with a right to lien on a property.
-In order to ensure all service information is requested from the correct provider the first time, call to confirm the municipality services the specific address for all utilities.
+Therefore, to ensure all service information is requested from the correct provider the first time, call to confirm the municipality services the specific address for all utilities.

-It’s not uncommon for a property to be serviced for water by one municipality and for sewer from another.
+It’s not uncommon for a property to be serviced for water by one municipality and sewer from another.

 Some municipalities will not always give verbal confirmations over the phone regarding their services.
 In the case of the Loxahatchee River District and other providers, there may be online maps available to check if the property is in their service area, but it doesn’t clarify if it’s currently being serviced and billed.
-To confirm there are no assessments for sewer hookups or outstanding bills, the best practice is to always request this information in writing should the property lie within their service area.
+To confirm there are no assessments for sewer hookups or outstanding bills, the best practice is always requesting this information in writing should the property lie within their service area.

 Of course, if you’re unfamiliar with the area, figuring out where to even start can be difficult.
 My best advice should you have trouble is to check an online map and see what municipality are adjacent to the property.
 If a property is unincorporated but not serviced by the county, it most likely will be serviced by one of the nearby towns, cities, or villages or on well and septic.